How I Finally Figured Out My Sourdough Starter

 Pin Me For Later!!

 Add your equal parts flour and water to the mason jar and stir it.
 Cover with some cheese cloth and your canning ring.
 Throughout the day stir it a few more times.

 Your little yeast buddies need fed!
 You should see some bubbles on the top from the natural yeast.
 Get out a knew mason jar.
 Add 100 grams of sourdough starter.
 Then, add 100 grams flour, and 100 grams of water and stir.
 Stir it again a few more times again during the day.

 Repeat the same process.
 If you start to run out of room just dump some off, it will continue to grow.

 To find out if your starter is all set, drop a spoonful into lukewarm water.
 If it sinks, you are going to have to keep waiting.
-If it floats, you’re all set for pretzels and english muffins!
+If it floats, you’re all set for Sourdough Pretzels, English Muffins, and Sourdough Pizza Bombs!

 It should look like this when it’s ready…

 To Care For Your Starter After This…

 You have two options.
 Store it at room temperature and feed it daily (sometimes twice if the weather is warm.
 Or you can store it in the refrigerator and feed it once a week.

 My starter is past the initial part so tomorrow I’ll be making english muffins.
 Hopefully this will hold me off until I’m ready to make my bread!